Al-Shorta SC: Kits

+In 1958, the Al-Shorta Select XI had a yellow and brown kit, and also had an all-white kit.
+The team began to wear purple kits under the leadership of coach Mohammed Najeeb Kaban in the 1960s.
+Since 1978, Al-Shorta have mainly worn green home kits, white away kits and purple third kits, with the exception of the 1983–84 season when they wore a black home shirt while playing under the name Qiwa Al-Amn Al-Dakhili (Internal Security Forces).

-In 1958, Montakhab Al-Shorta had a yellow and brown kit as well as an all-white kit.
-Since 1974, Al-Shorta have mainly used green home kits, white away kits and purple third kits.
-However, since the 2016–17 season, Al-Shorta have worn purple as the away kit colour.
-In August 2020, Al-Shorta launched their own clothing brand called Qithara to manufacture kits and other apparel for the club.
+Since the 2016–17 season, Al-Shorta have worn purple as the away kit colour rather than white.
+In August 2020, Al-Shorta launched their own clothing brand called Qitharah to manufacture kits and other apparel for the club, which continued until August 2025 when the club signed a contract with kit manufacturer Kelme.

 Shirt sponsors

 Al-Shorta's shirts have featured a number of different sponsors' logos over the years:

 Supporters

+Al-Shorta are one of the most widely supported clubs in Iraq.
+In a poll conducted on the Asian Football Confederation's official website in 2020, Al-Shorta ranked as the second most popular club in Iraq behind rivals Al-Zawraa.
+Al-Shorta are also the second-most followed Iraqi club on both Facebook and Twitter, behind Al-Zawraa.

 Ultras Green Harp is an ultras group that was formed in 2012 at the start of the 2012–13 season and has grown to become one of Iraq's largest fan groups.
 It is a self-financed group that travels to both home and away matches across Iraq, providing flags and banners for fans to wave during the game.
 Before kickoff, the Ultras Green Harp members often hold up a large banner which can vary depending on the opposition.
-They are known for setting off fireworks and using flares, as well as using instruments such as drums and air horns.
-Another prominent fan group called Majaneen Al-Qithara was founded in 2017, while there are several other fan groups in provinces outside Baghdad.
+Another prominent fan group called Majaneen Al-Qithara was founded in 2017.